janosg/dl_intro/docs/source/lecture_2.md

 ## Topic

-In this lecture we mostly cover the course logistics and get you started on running your first jupyter notebooks.
+In this lecture we cover more python basics, numpy and pandas.

 ## Lecture Slides